-Function Compute supports signature authentication for HTTP triggers.
-When signature authentication is enabled for a trigger, the Function Compute gateway authenticates the request.
-Your function does not need to authenticate the request signature, which lets you focus on your business logic.
-This topic describes how to configure signature authentication for an HTTP trigger in the console and how to verify access to the trigger using a signature.
+Function Compute supports configuring signature authentication for HTTP triggers.
+When a request reaches the Function Compute gateway, the gateway authenticates requests on HTTP triggers with signature authentication enabled.
+Your function does not need to re-authenticate the request signature.
+Focus on your business logic.
+This topic describes how to configure signature authentication for HTTP triggers using the console and how to verify access to HTTP triggers using signatures.

-This section describes how to enable signature authentication for an existing HTTP trigger.
-You must first create a function.
-For more information, see Create a function.
+This topic describes how to enable signature authentication for existing HTTP triggers.
+Create a function first.
+For more information, see Create a Function.

 Log on to the Function Compute console.
 In the left-side navigation pane, click Functions.